zachvalenta/jvns.ca/source/_posts/2013-11-25-day-33-how-to-make-music-with-clojurescript.markdown

 title: "Day 33: How to make music with ClojureScript"
 date: 2013-11-25 18:06
 comments: true
-categories: hackerschool coding clojure clojurescript music
+categories: hackerschool recurse coding clojure clojurescript music
 ---

 I am working on a small project to practice